tjvantoll/articles/hackster/kid-tracker/article.md

 ## Step #5: Sending SMS messages

 SMS messages are critical to this project as I want my kids to be able to let me know if they get lost, or if something goes wrong.
-Luckily, implementing SMS messages with the Notecard is fairly trivial.
+Luckily, implementing SMS messages with the Notecard is trivial.

-One of the services you can route to from Notehub is Twilio, and connecting the two is as easy as signing up for a Twilio trial account, and creating a new Notehub route.
+One of the many services Notehub can route data to is Twilio, and connecting the two is as easy as signing up for a Twilio trial account, and creating a new Notehub route.

-If you want to set this up for yourself, check out the [Blues guide on setting up a Twilio route](https://dev.blues.io/guides-and-tutorials/routing-references/twilio-route/), which walks you through setting everything up.
+If you want to set this up for yourself, check out the [Blues guide on setting up a Twilio route](https://dev.blues.io/guides-and-tutorials/routing-references/twilio-route/), which walks you through the steps you need to take in detail.

 > **NOTE**: If you’re following this guide exactly, use `"&Body=" & body.message & "&From=+1234567890&To=+1234567890&"` (swapping in your own numbers) as your route’s **JSONata Expression**.
 I like to store my phone numbers on the route in Notehub, as it’s more configurable there than as a variable in my Arduino code.